ngDuyAnh/Comp2150/Assignments/Assignment1/handin/README.md

 # Instructions to compile and run the application WikiManager.

 ```
-All the source code will be in the srcFiles folder.
-All the source code and test code will be in the testFiles.

-If you want to run the application, please go to srcFiles folder.
-If you want to run the tests, please go to the testFiles folder.

 Please use the Makefile for your convinience.

 Running the application.
-Please ensure that you are in the srcFiles folder.
 To compile the application, please use this command...
 	make WikiManagerCompile
 To run the application, please use this command...